 Ghoda Katora Lake– This is a beautiful lake situated around 15 km from Rope way base of Vishwa Shanti Stupa.
 It is surrounded with hills and lots of greenery.
 Shape of this lake resemble with horse, so got its name.
 This is a picture perfect place and to spend your time amidst of nature.

-Nalanda Ruins- One of the main University of ancient world and now a UNESCO World heritage site.
-Located at Nalanda around 16 km from Rajgir.
-This place provide a good opportunity to peep into past.
+Nalanda Ruins- One of the main University of ancient world and now a UNESCO World heritage site, located at Nalanda around 16 km from Rajgir.
+This place provide a good opportunity to peep into glorious past.

 Pawapuri- This place a great importance among Jain people situated 19 km from Rajgir.
 The Mahavira, 24th Thirthankara attain enlightenment at this place in 5th century BC.
 Jal Mandir and Samosaran are the main attraction of Pawapuri.